 Enable your growth with BCE Global

-BCE Global, a Bell Canada company, offers the high-performance network connectivity needed with Bell’s extensive Canadian network and Points of Presence (PoP) throughout the U.S. to help create the dedicated pathways needed into Canada.
+BCE Global, offers the high-performance network connectivity needed with Bell’s extensive Canadian network and Points of Presence (PoP) throughout the U.S. to help create the dedicated pathways needed into Canada.
 By leveraging BCE Global’s dense network assets, companies can realize the benefits of operating a proprietary content distribution network (CDN) without the burden of heavy capital expenditures.

 BCE Global’s network includes interconnection points and other critical infrastructure in multiple data centers across Canada and the U.S., which gives the local, direct access needed to enter the Canadian market and connect with your desired end-users.
 From data, broadband, IP and voice services, BCE Global has a broad portfolio of products to help your business.
 With in-depth market knowledge, BCE Global can create solutions specifically designed for you.